-I remember a quizzical look from one client when I suggested they offer slots on their programmes to companies that would pay for them.
+I remember a quizzical look from one client when I suggested they sell sponsorship slots on their conference programme to companies that would pay for them.
 “Never”, they said.
 Well, I never take “never” as an answer.
-Later that year we ran two events completely funded by sponsored session.
+Later that year we ran two events completely funded by sponsored sessions.
 200 of their members had a great programme driven event that they attended for free.
 “Never”, actually wasn’t that long.

-It is understandable that this is resistance to the idea of selling the family silver to companies ; and we should be slightly skeptical because we’ve all sat through one of those sessions, the one that starts “OK, I’ve just like to tell you about us………”and then 15mins later they move onto some content.
+It is understandable that this is resistance to the idea of selling the family silver to companies; and we should be slightly skeptical because we’ve all sat through one of those sessions, the one that starts “OK, I’d just like to tell you about us………” and then 15mins later they move onto some content.

 But I would like to encourage conference programmers / producers to consider this as a very viable option for your programme.
 And you’ll probably be surprised (I have to be honest, I was) to see that I’ve easily come up with 15 good reasons to consider it:

 Selling sponsorship slots at your conference

 1. Sometimes the highest rated session can be from a session paid for by a sponsor (I’ve got scores of examples)

 2. If this is what your sponsor wants as part of the package you have to consider it

 3. Ensuring a mix of income is the foundation of a successful events business; never say never

 4. You can exercise more control over this session than other sessions, and this allows you to ensure the content is perfect